Requirements to work on a cruise ship

 Criminal Background check - Requirements to Work on a Cruise Ship

-Normally the cruise lines will start the background check as soon as they have decided to offer you a position but before an official letter of employment is sent to you.
+Normally, the cruise lines will start the background check as soon as they have decided to offer you a position, but before an official letter of employment is sent to you.
 They want to make sure that you don’t have any past convictions that could jeopardize your employment.

 Once the background check is cleared, you will officially receive the letter of employment and the required documents to apply for your visa.
 The background check might take some time to complete, so it makes sense that cruise lines want to get everything else in order instead of waiting for it to clear.
+Depending on the complexity of your background check, it can take from as few as two weeks to as long as two months.

 STCW stands for The International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (or STCW).
 It’s a required certification that every crewmember must possess while working on a cruise ship or any seagoing vessel.
 It provides you with the necessary training in the event of an emergency.